hsxsix/elasticsearch-docker-arm64/README.md

 just replace "docker.elastic.co/elasticsearch/elasticsearch" to "hsxsix/elasticsearch-arm64".
 For example:

-Starting a single node cluster with Dockeredit
+Starting a single node cluster at Raspberry Pi 4 (64bit kernel) with Dockeredit

 To start a single-node Elasticsearch cluster for development or testing, specify single-node discovery to bypass the bootstrap checks: